SNStatComp/GenericValidationRules/README.md

 # GenericValidationRules

-Draft implementations of [generic ESS validation rules](pkg/inst/doc/20180202_maintypes.pdf) in R-validate syntax.
+Implementations of [generic ESS validation rules](pkg/inst/doc/20180202_maintypes.pdf) in R-validate syntax.
 These are the 20 most commonly used data validation checks as defined by Eurostat.

-This is work in progress.